GuenterQuast/mPIXdaq/README.md

 steeply falls off towards the boundary, leading to a very small variance.
 A small ratio of the variances of the energy distribution and of the area covered by pixels is therefore a very prominent signature of α particles.
-The cut separating flat and peaking signature is controlled by the parameter `flatness` with values between 0 and 1.
+The cut separating flat and peaking signatures is controlled by the parameter `flatness` with values between 0 and 1.

 Properties of clusters are optionally written to a file in *.csv* format